Updated June 7, 2023

 Difference Between WebLogic vs WebSphere

-A server that provides access to business functionalities to various client applications through various protocols, including HTTP.
-The client applications can use these functionalities as it would call a method of an object.
-The application server manages its own resources like security, transaction processing, messaging, resource pooling.
-There are various clients for an application server like GUIs (Graphical User Interface), a web server or other applications hosted on any application servers.
-The information transferred between clients and application servers is not limited to displaying just the HTML files; instead, the information could be some programming logic.
-The client can modify the data according to his needs and use it in his applications.
-The data that is transferred between the client and server could be of several types like XML, JSON, plain text format etc.
+A server that provides access to business functionalities to various client applications through protocols, including HTTP.
+The client applications can use these functionalities as they would call a method of an object.
+The application server manages security, transaction processing, messaging, and resource pooling resources.
+There are various clients for an application server like GUIs (Graphical User Interface), a web server, or other applications hosted on any application server.
+The information transferred between clients and application servers is not limited to displaying just the HTML files; the information could be some programming logic.
+The client can modify the data and use it in his applications according to his needs.
+The data transferred between the client and server could be of several types like XML, JSON, plain text format, etc.

 What is WebLogic?

 WebLogic is an Oracle product that performs the role of the application server.
 The software application is a middleware that connects back-end applications like databases and related applications with browser-based thin clients.
 WebLogic is used to develop and deploy J2EE applications.
 J2EE is the standard platform for developing multitier enterprise applications based on the Java programming language.